mariusvslprts/home-assistant-blueprint-area-heating-control/README.md

 - ♨️ Central heating system status support (disables automation while your central heating system is off)
 - ⚔️ Liming protection to prevent your trvs from sticking

+> [!IMPORTANT]
+> Areas must have at least one `climate` entity assinged in order to get displayed in the area selection.
+> Make sure you have assigned your thermostats & window sensors before using this blueprint.

 ## Installation

-To use this Blueprint use the following button to import the Blueprint into your Home Assistant instance
+To create Automations based on this Blueprint use the following button to import the Blueprint into your Home Assistant instance:

 [![my-homeassistant](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fmariusvslprts%2Fhome-assistant-blueprint-area-heating-control%2Fblob%2Fmain%2Farea-heating-control.yaml)